Umm al-Fahm: History

-Mamluk era
+Mamluk Sultanate

 In 1265 C.E.
 (663 H.), after Baybars won the territory from the Crusaders, the revenues from Umm al-Fahm were given to the Mamluk na'ib al-saltana (viceroy) of Syria, Jamal al-Din al-Najibi.

-Ottoman era
+Ottoman Empire

 In 1517 the village was incorporated into the Ottoman Empire with the rest of Palestine.
 During the 16th and 17th centuries, Umm al-Fahm belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.
 In 1596 Umm al-Fahm appeared in the tax registers as being in the Nahiya of Sara of the Liwa of Lajjun.
 It had a population of 24 households, all Muslim, and paid taxes on wheat, barley, summer crops, olive trees, occasional revenues, goats and/or beehives, and a press for olive oil or grape syrup.

 Describing the social fabric of the villages, scholars noted thatUmm al-Fahm’s rise to regional ascendancy began with the migration and settlement of the Hebron Aghbariyya, Mahamid, and Jabarin clans from Bayt Jibrin during the late 18th –early 19th centuries.
 This population movement formed part of a significant wave of migration from Jabal al-Khalil (Hebron highlands) to the area of Jenin [...]
 The Mahajina, came to Umm al-Fahm from [the] Galilee, completing the village’s fundamental partition into four quarters (hārāt/hamāyil), each with their own headmen, guesthouses and allotments in the village’s common land (mushā‘).
 The Khalīlīs brought with them a new, ‘bunched settlement pattern’, involving a main settlement surrounded by satellite villages, hamlets, and farms for grazing and agriculture next to water sources and ancient ruins.During the 19th century, Umm al-Fahm became the heart of the so-called "Fahmawi Commonwealth" - a network of communities connected by family, economic and political ties.
 The Commonwealth dominated sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.